htempleman/t-model-fingerprint-calculator/README.md

 ## Contact

 The T-Model's methodology, values, and experimental results are published in full in the accompanying book.
 Researchers who wish to test, challenge, or extend the model have all the information needed to do so independently.
-The author is not available for correspondence.
+The author is retired and not available for correspondence.

 ---